Completed research

 Cooperation partners: Medical University of Vienna, WIFO, Verein Soziokratie

-Contact persons: Dr. Andreas Exner, Univ.-Prof. Dr. Anke Strüver (project management)
+Contact persons: Dr Andreas Exner, Prof. Dr Anke Strüver (project management)

 Description: Urban green infrastructure can promote public health in a cost-effective way by improving the ecological quality of urban environments.
 However, the criteria for the functionality of green infrastructure differ depending on the social group and type of stakeholder.
-Against this background, the project analyzes the social specificity of green infrastructure imaginaries and assesses their ecosystem services, including the impact on health.
-For this purpose, a case study in Vienna will be conducted.
-For a better understanding of the social differences of green space imaginations and scenarios, the project examines action, perception and emotional spaces as well as socio-economic factors with reference to the lifestyle and mentality of social milieus.
+Against this background, the project analyses the social specificity of green infrastructure imaginaries and assesses their ecosystem services, including the impact on health.
+For this purpose, a case study will be conducted in Vienna.
+For a better understanding of the social differences of green space imaginations and scenarios, the project analyses action, perception and emotional spaces as well as socio-economic factors with reference to the lifestyle and mentality of social milieus.

 Funding: Climate and Energy Fund